 The first 10 minutes

-During the first 5 to 10 minutes of the bread going into the oven, oven spring happens.
+Between the first 3 to 12 minutes of the bread going into the oven, oven spring occurs.
 The dough rises rapidly to its final size from a burst of gas in the bread.
 It’s created by the remaining active levain meeting with the heat from the oven.

 The addition of steam in the oven at the start of baking helps the oven spring and the crust texture.